 Effective dates are usually assigned to the first of the month.
 The next available effective date will be assigned, if it is not selected on the application.
 You will receive written confirmation of your policy/service agreement's effective date when your payment is processed.

 - Will I be covered if I am in an accident and Cigna has not finished processing my application?

-No, your coverage cannot begin until your application has been processed and your selected effective date arrives.
+No, your coverage cannot begin until your application has been processed, on the effective date you choose on your application.